It Is Not Summer Until Some Poor Soul Gets Walloped On ’Holey Moley’

 I would love to do an album.
 Chris, I think something that you alluded to in the beginning conversation speaks … You talked about, “Do you want to do other things?”
 What you’re implying is what’s real.
 And that is, I do go deeply into stuff to the point of being myopic at times.
 And that’s the only thing that could prevent me from having an album out: the beautiful pressure to deliver [Fast] 10 for 2023 or 2024.

-Marks my words: If, after Fast 10 comes out, Vin Diesel released a full album and goes out on tour to support it, the following things will happen:
+Mark my words: If, after Fast 10 comes out, Vin Diesel releases a full album and goes out on tour to support it, the following things will happen:

 - I will see a Vin Diesel concert regardless of price